20/12 7:30 PM

 Watch: Xhaka the coach

 Although Xhaka probably doesn’t have any intentions of following Alonso into a Bundesliga dugout just yet, there’s huge similarities in how they work on the pitch.
-And it’s now as a player-coach duo that they have come together in perfect harmony to lead Leverkusen to the verge of (at the very least) the Bundesliga title.
+And it’s now as a player-coach duo that they have come together in perfect harmony to lead Leverkusen to a remarkable German double.

 Niklas Staiger